MAINE HUNGER INITIATIVE

 Emergency Food Work

-Our direct service, emergency food work meets basic needs of the most impoverished residents of Maine’s largest urban area, providing over 600,000 meals a year at Preble Street:
+Our direct service, emergency food work meets the basic needs of the most impoverished residents of Maine’s largest urban area, providing over 1 million meals each year at Preble Street:

-- Mobile Food Services distributing meals 365 days a year to area shelters and the YMCA, as well as to those who are unsheltered through the Street Outreach Collaborative
+- Food Security Hub distributing meals 365 days a year to area shelters and the YMCA, as well as to people who are unsheltered through the Preble Street Street Outreach Collaborative

 - Soup Kitchens in two locations providing nutritious meals 3x a day, 365 days a year to youth at the Preble Street Teen Center and women at Florence House shelter

-- Food Pantry open daily to households facing economic hardship, disabilities, cultural challenges, etc.
+- Food Pantry open four days a week for households facing economic hardship, disabilities, cultural challenges, etc.

 and offering social work services to empower people to move beyond hunger and poverty.